+The screen above list all the fields available in the DRAM Timing submenu, for ease of reference in this manual.
+In the actual CMOS setup, you have to use the scroll bar to view the fields.
 The settings on the screen are for reference only.
 Your version may not be identical to this one.